Quick Facts About Educational Leadership in North Carolina

 Let’s say you’re a gifted educational administrator who is looking to move up the ranks into a superintendent position.
 You’ve started investigating Ed.S. & Ed.D. programs, but you’d like to know more before you invest in another degree.

-- Explore our rankings of the most affordable Ed.D. programs in North Carolina.
-Many of the doctorates in the top 10 have been approved by the NC DPI to offer superintendent licensure preparation.
-Some—like Wingate University’s online doctorate—will award you an Ed.S. after you’ve completed core coursework & electives.
+- Explore our rankings of the most affordable Ed.D. programs in North Carolina and our directory.
+Many education doctorates in North Carolina offer superintendent licensure preparation.
+Some will award you an Ed.S. after you’ve completed core coursework & electives.

 - Talk to your employers about funding opportunities.
 Even if they can’t help with a degree, they may be willing to support your participation in programs like the NCSSA & NCASLD’s Aspiring Superintendents Program or the AASA’s Aspiring Superintendents Academies.